enogrob/project-things-today/README.md

 Table of Contents

 Done recently
+[x] 2017-01-18 perform other tdp tests with bats
+[x] 2017-01-13 check tdse with no parameter fails removing link in Today.
 [x] 2017-01-13 performed tdpn tests with bats
 [x] 2017-01-06 performed tests test_tdp upto 10
 [x] 2016-12-30 performed refactoring in favor of functions